Important Information to Know During Our Campus Transformation — Read More

 Habilitation/Rehabilitation

-While most of our habilitation/rehabilitation services are offered in person, many of our hearing aid and cochlear implant services can also be obtained remotely via TELE-AUDIOLOGY.
-Please be sure to ask your provider if you would like to consider obtaining your appointment remotely.
+While most of our habilitation/rehabilitation services are offered in person, many of our hearing device and cochlear implant services can also be provided remotely via TELE-AUDIOLOGY.
+Please ask your provider if you would like to complete your appointment remotely.

 • To learn more about types of hearing aid and the evaluation and fitting process, click here.

-Hearing assistive technology & FM systems: Assistive technology and FM systems helps people with hearing loss to have access to sounds, especially in noisy environments.
+Hearing assistive technology & FM systems: Assistive technology and Remote Microphone Systems (RMS) help provide people with atypical hearing access to sounds, especially in noisy environments.

 • To learn more about assistive technology and FM systems, click here.